 Real talk: I really do love to read.
 Getting lost in a great book is one of the best things I can think of.
 But sometimes, I just can’t.

-When I’m too burnt out to even think about reading, I will look at pictures.
+When I’m too burned out to even think about reading, I will look at pictures.
 I adore cookbooks and enjoy perusing through delicious-looking recipes that I want to try.
 I’ll also get my first grader to read to me as a way to get her in the habit of reading.
 Yes, I’m a sneaky mommy, but it works.

 I find that using these methods work best for me.
 If you’re an editor and/or proofreader, how do you make time to read for pleasure?
 I’m always interested in hearing about other editors’ and/or proofreaders’ reading experiences.